Faith and Photography

 New Policy

 After that fiasco, we put a new policy in place.
-Whichever department paid or initiated a project could use the photos first, and anyone wanting to use them had to have permission from that department.
+Whichever department paid for or initiated a project could use the photos first, and anyone wanting to use them had to have permission from that department.

 My Policy